logosfabula/crack-visualizer/README.md

 ## Overview

 This application helps monitor and visualize crack meter readings from structural monitoring systems installed on buildings.
 It converts 4-boundary crack meter measurements into precise position data and tracks movement patterns over time.
+It comes with a sample building and crack-meter readings for three floors over a year.

 ### Features